-PRINCIPLE 2 Businesses should provide goods and services in a manner that is sustainable and safe a.
-Does the entity have procedures in place for sustainable sourcing?
+PRINCIPLE 2 Businesses should provide goods and services in a manner that is sustainable and safe

 Essential Indicators

 1. Percentage of R&D and capital expenditure (capex) investments in specific technologies to improve the environmental and social impacts of product and processes to total R&D and capex investments made by the entity, respectively.

-FY24 FY23 Details of improvements in environmental and social impac
+FY24 FY23 Details of improvements in environmental and social impacts

 R&D@ Nil Nil NA

 Capex Nil Nil NA